Tyler Huntley Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- In two matchups against the Steelers, Huntley averaged zero passing yards per game, 195.5 yards less than his over/under in Sunday's game.
+- Huntley's zero passing yards per game in two matchups against the Steelers are 202.5 fewer yards than his over/under in Sunday's game.

-- Huntley has not thrown a touchdown pass against the Steelers over that time.
+- Huntley has no touchdown passes against the Steelers over that time.

-- The 239.8 passing yards the Steelers allow per game makes them the NFL's 13th-ranked pass defense this season.
+- The Steelers are giving up 239.8 passing yards per game this year, the NFL's 13th-ranked pass defense.

-- The Steelers have allowed 24 touchdowns through the air (1.5 per game).
-They are 15th in the league in that category.
+- At 1.5 passing TDs allowed per game, the Steelers defense is ranked 15th in the NFL.

 Recent Performances

-- He also carried the ball six times for 54 yards, averaging nine yards per carry on the ground.
+- He also added 54 yards on six carries, averaging nine yards per attempt without a touchdown.

-- Huntley has put up 412 passing yards (137.3 ypg) on 48-of-72 with two touchdowns against one interception over his last three games.
+- Huntley has thrown for 412 yards (137.3 ypg) to lead Baltimore, completing 66.7% of his passes and collecting two touchdown passes and one interception over his last three appearances.

-- He has added 127 rushing yards (42.3 ypg) on 19 carries while scoring two touchdowns on the ground.

 Huntley's Baltimore Teammates